Occupational Health and Safety

 |

-For more details about the Health and Safety Performance, see Performance Data 2024
+For additional information on Health and Safety Performance: Performance Data 2025

-1. Set and review policies, goals, plans for SHE.
+1. Set and review SHE policies, goals and work plans

-2. Supervise, support and follow up on the SHE performance of relevant departments to operate according to international standards and consistent with the Company's policy.
+2. Supervise, support and monitor SHE performance to comply with international standards and be consistent with GGC policies

-4. Hold a meeting of the SHE Board of Directors at least 6 times a year.
+4. Hold SHE Committee Meetings at least six times a year

 Process Safety GRI 403-3 (2018)